ankendenke/cyber-security/Privilege Escalation/Linux/Escalation via Stored Passwords.md

 ***What's a stake***
-Privilege escalation in Linux is ==a technique that allows users to gain elevated privileges or access to restricted resources==.
+[[Linux Privilege Escalation]] is ==a technique that allows users to gain elevated privileges or access to restricted resources==.
 This can be done by exploiting a weakness in a system or application, ==such as a password stored in plain text==.

 The *history* command is a useful tool to begin with.
 One can also look for ***==.bash_history ==file in the user's directory.***